Digital Realty Expands Innovation Labs to Asia

 New Facilities in Singapore and Japan

 The Singapore facility will serve as a digital innovation hub, fostering collaboration among local and global tech firms.
-In Japan, the lab located at the NRT12 data center in Greater Tokyo will feature advanced cooling technologies to support high-power-density workloads, essential for AI and high-performance computing.
-Serene Nah, Managing Director and Head of Asia Pacific at Digital Realty, emphasized the importance of these facilities in sustaining digital economies.
+In Japan, the lab located at the NRT12 data centre in Greater Tokyo will feature advanced cooling technologies to support high-power-density workloads, essential for AI and high-performance computing.
+Serene Nah, Managing Director and Head of Asia Pacific at Digital Realty, emphasised the importance of these facilities in sustaining digital economies.

 This initiative reflects the growing demand for AI infrastructure in Asia Pacific, as Singapore’s digital economy expands and Japan plans significant investments in AI and semiconductors.
 The new locations will leverage Digital Realty’s global expertise to enable seamless cloud and network provider connections.